Jchase2/simple-pass-manager/README.md

 Type 'r' to read the entire file.
 Type 's' to search for a string.
 Type 'h' to search for a section.
+Type 'i' to insert new information (e.g a username:password combo.)
 Type 'n' to enter a new section.
 Type 'f' to create and open a new encrypted pw file.
 Type 'q' to quit.